-The Company recognized revenues from time charter contracts (described in note 8) during the twelve months ended December 31, 2022.
-The Company has recognized US\$0.2 million of revenues which is not invoiced as of December 31, 2022 and the amount is recognized as accrued revenues.
-In addition, the Company has invoiced US\$1.0 million to customers which is not earned as of December 31, 2022, and the amount is recognized as other current liabilities.
+The Company recognized revenues from time charter contracts (described in note 8) during the twelve months ended December 31, 2023.
+The Company has recognized US\$0.2 million (US\$0.2 million as of December 31, 2022) of revenues which was not invoiced as of December 31, 2023, and the amount is recognized as Accrued revenues.
+In addition, the Company has invoiced US\$2.3 million (US\$1.0 million as of December 31, 2022) to customers which was not earned as of December 31, 2023, and the amount is recognized as Other current liabilities.
+During the twelve months ended December 31, 2023, the Company recognized US\$2.2 million in insurance settlement and US\$1.1 million in management fee as Other operating income.